-Satellite bases: In Staniel Cay, since we don't have permanent staff there, the Staniel Cay Yacht Club employees work with us to welcome clients and to locate our representative that will bring you to your boat.
+Satellite bases: In Staniel Cay, since we don't have permanent staff there, the Staniel Cay Yacht Club employees work with us to welcome clients and to locate our representative.

-In Great Exuma (Georgetown), we also work with marina staff and they will assist you and locate our representative that will present you your boat.
+In Great Exuma (Georgetown), we also work with marina staff and they will assist you and locate our representative.